Chronic Care Management: Elements and Benefits

 CMS allows providers to be reimbursed for CCM, offering an additional revenue stream for your practice.

-CMS will reimburse you $42.00 by providing a minimum of 20 minutes of CCM per patient per month.
+CMS will reimburse you for providing a minimum of 20 minutes of CCM per patient per month.

 CCM Coding and Billing Requirements

-To make matters worse, CMS made important changes in 2020 to expand access to CCM services, including new reimbursement rules.
+To make matters worse, CMS made essential changes in 2020 to expand access to CCM services, including new reimbursement rules.
 Below we simplify these rules for you.

 CMS distinguishes between complex and non-complex care for CCM.
 They differ in the following aspects: